VivekChugh/Low_level_CPP_optimizations/code_optimizations.md

 | **2.
 Preventing Alias Analysis Failure** | Vectorization / `restrict` | Implement a function that calculates `C[i] = A[i] + B[i]`.
 Introduce pointer aliasing (e.g., making `A` and `C` point to the same buffer).
 Then, create a non-aliasing version using the `__restrict__` qualifier on the pointer parameters, and check compiler vectorization reports/assembly to show how it enables safe vectorization. |
 | **3.
 Scalar Replacement of Aggregates (SROA)** | Register Promotion | Define a small struct `P { int x, y; }`.
 Write a function that creates and returns this struct locally (`P foo() { P p{1, 2}; return p; }`).
 Inspect the assembly at `-O3` to see that the compiler eliminates the struct abstraction entirely, promoting `x` and `y` into registers. |

-### Chapter 4: Data Layout and Cache-Friendly Design
+### Section 4: Data Layout and Cache-Friendly Design
-This chapter focuses on organizing data to maximize cache efficiency and vectorization.
+This Section focuses on organizing data to maximize cache efficiency and vectorization.

 | Snippet Concept | Optimization Technique Illustrated | Source Reference |
 | :--- | :--- | :--- |